Sébastien Rouland is the new general music director of the Saarbrücken State Theatre.

-His upcoming commitments include, in addition to his subscription concert series with the Saarländische Staatsorchester, five new opera productions: Mozart’s Cosi fan tutte at the Hamburg State Opera, Bizet’s Carmen at the Aalto-Theater in Essen, Adam’s Le postillon de Lonjumeau at the Opéra Comique in Paris as well as Cherubini's Médée and Gounod's Faust at the Saarbrücken State Opera.
+His commitments during the season 2018/19 include, in addition to his subscription concert series with the Saarländische Staatsorchester, five new opera productions: Mozart’s Cosi fan tutte at the Hamburg State Opera, Bizet’s Carmen at the Aalto-Theater in Essen, Adam’s Le postillon de Lonjumeau at the Opéra Comique in Paris as well as Cherubini's Médée and Gounod's Faust at the Saarbrücken State Opera.

 The production of La vie parisienne which he conducted at the Opéra national de Lyon has been published on DVD by Virgin Classics.